MukitCSTE/UVicSENG360Labs/lab06/index.md

 **Question 3** Based on the link, how is OpenSSHD vulnerable?

 This website provides a short snippet of Python code demonstrating how this vulnerability could be exploited.
-Your goal is to weaponize this vulnerability by integrating the sample code into the provided `template.py` wrapper from CourseSpaces.
+Your goal is to weaponize this vulnerability by integrating the sample code into the provided `opensshd.py` wrapper from CourseSpaces.

 - Note: The sample code uses the `time.clock()` function to get microsecond results.
 This function only does that on Windows.
 If you use this function on unix (our machines), you will not get enough precision.
 You must replace this function with `time.time()` which will yield the precision needed for the attack.
+- Note 2: You will need to massage the sample code and the provided template code together.
+This is not just a copy-paste operation.
+Ensure the arguments you pass in are wired to the right places.

 We have set up a vulnerable server for you to test with.
 The server you will attempt to log into is found at `Redacted`.
 Once you have integrated the sample into the template, you can run it with the following:

-> python opensshd.py [-u --userlist USERLIST_FILE] target_ip
+> python opensshd.py -u USERLIST_FILE target_ip

 Create a simple user list text file and fill it with potential usernames.
 This file should have one user per line.
 Your goal is to try and find out whether some of these users exist on this server.
 As this attack is time dependent, feel free to run the script a couple of times to get a better sense of the results.
 Try populating your user list with the following users (one per line):